Motivation and Values

 Does a person's values determine her/his choice of product?

-To understand motivation is to understand WHY a consumer does what she/he does.
+To understand motivation is to understand WHY consumers do what they do.

 Matt Foley Motivational Speaker